Logo

 Avoiding unsolicited advice

-Mentoring is not handholding
+Mentoring, not handholding

 Good mentors are more than just problem solvers.
 They understand that hackathons are not about them or giving weight to their ideas.
 It is about helping others see hope.
-What sets them apart is their ability to enhance their learning and their inclination to wish nothing but the best for their teams.
+What sets them apart is their ability to enhance their learning and their inclination to wish the best for their teams.

 Guiding toward success